 Those of you who have seen Simon Sinek’s famous TED Talk “How great leaders inspire action” would know the line, “People don’t buy what you do; they buy why you do it”.
-(If you haven’t seen his talk, then stop what you’re doing and watch it now.)
+(If you haven’t seen his talk, then stop what you’re doing and watch it here.)

 Your “why” is the reason your business exists.
 It’s the difference you can make for your clients.
 The thing that drives you to keep doing what you’re doing.
 It’s how your target market can connect with you.
 And yet, as Sinek points out in his talk, a lot of business are missing their “why”.
 They know what they do.
 The might even have a good grasp of how they do it.
 But surprisingly few can articulate why they do it.

 “And what’s the problem with that?”, you might ask.
-Well, let’s take a look at how discovering your “why” is important, and the reasons why it needs to be more than “to make money”.
+Well, let’s take a look at how discovering your “why” is important, and how it helps you to build your brand.

 Why your business needs a “why”

 What happens if you don’t have a clearly defined purpose?
 Well, without a purpose — a reason for what you do — what you’re left with would simply be your products or services themselves.
 The issue with that is that on their own, products and services aren’t necessarily all that inspiring.

 When you know why your business does what it does, you suddenly have a way to resonate with your intended audience.
 You have a higher purpose for your business that’s bigger than the products or services you sell.
 It gives you a story to tell, or an ideal future to build.
-Something to draw in your customers and share with them.
+Something to draw in your clients and share with them.